mendix/MxPushNotifications/README.md

 ## Description

-This project gives you all the necessary widgets, javascript, java and modules necessary for you to both send and receive push notifications.
-In order to find information on how to build your Mendix apps into phonegap applications please refer to this documentation: [Mendix mobile] (https://world.mendix.com/display/refguide5/Mobile)
+This project provides all the necessary widgets, Javascript, Java and modules necessary to both send and receive push notifications in a Mendix application.
+For information on how to build your Mendix apps into PhoneGap applications please refer to this documentation: [Mendix mobile] (https://world.mendix.com/display/refguide5/Mobile)

-## Mendix setup
+## Implementation
 In order for the push notifications to work in Mendix you must have a few things set up.
 - Import module into a 5.14.1 or higher project.
 - The microflow AfterStartup_PushNotifications must be included in your after startup flow
-- The index.html and components.json must include a reference to a jquery library.
+- The index.html and components.json must include a reference to a jQuery library.
 `<script type="text/javascript" src="js/jquerymin.js"></script>`
-- The index.html and the components.json file must include the following reference to this javascript library `<script type="text/javascript" src="widgets/pushNotifications/lib/PushNotification.js"></script>`
+- The index.html and the components.json file must include the following reference to this Javascript library `<script type="text/javascript" src="widgets/pushNotifications/lib/PushNotification.js"></script>`
-- The push notification snippet must be included on all layouts for mobile and tablet.
+- The push notification snippet must be included in all layouts for mobile and tablet.
-- The pages AppleAdministration, GoogleAdministration and Device_Overview must be connected up to the navigation.
+- The pages AppleAdministration, GoogleAdministration and Device_Overview should be added to the navigation.
-- You must set up the [apple server](#setting-up-apple-push-notification-server) and [google server](#setting-up-google-cloud-messaging-server) using the documentation bellow
+- You must set up the [Apple server](#setting-up-apple-push-notification-server) and [Google server](#setting-up-google-cloud-messaging-server) using the documentation below
-- The phonegap push plugin must be included in the config.xml, more information can be found [here](#creating-phonegap-app)
+- The PhoneGap push plugin must be included in the config.xml, more information can be found [here](#creating-phonegap-app)
-- The widget is connected up to the google settings object.
+- The widget is connected up to the Google settings object.
-- Encryption module from the appstore must be added to the project.
+- Encryption module from the App Store must be added to the project.

 The application included in the test project can be used as reference.

 ## Components.json
-All mendix applications that want to utilise phonegap require a components file.
-The components file describes all the javascript and css files that need to be loaded when the application is loaded on the device.
-Bellow is an example of the components file that would be required for this module.
+All Mendix applications that want to utilise PhoneGap require a components file.
+The components file describes all the Javascript and CSS files that need to be loaded when the application is loaded on the device.
+Below is an example of the components file that would be required for this module.
 ```
 {
     "files": {